magland/benchcompress/paper/paper.md

 ## Results

+*NOTE: There are no figures in this section because the reader is expected to browse the results interactively on the Benchcompress website.
+But eventually we can include some curated figures here.*

 We first report on compression ratio performance, and then we will move on to encoding and decoding speeds.

 For the synthetic datasets that involve i.i.d. samples, ANS demonstrates superior compression performance compared to other algorithms, achieving compression ratios close to the theoretical entropy bounds.
 For example, in the Bernoulli sequence with $p=0.1$ ([https://magland.github.io/benchcompress/dataset/bernoulli-0.1](https://magland.github.io/benchcompress/dataset/bernoulli-0.1)), ANS achieves a compression ratio of ~16.9 whereas the next best algorithms (bzip2, lzma, btrotli-11, zstd-19, and zstd-22) achieve ratios around 13.9.
 Zlib struggles for this dataset, with a compression ratio of only ~12.2 at the highest compression level (9), and much lower values for lower levels.
 Brotli and Zstandard at the lower compression levels also perform poorly (for example ~9.6 for zstd-7).
 The results show a similar trend for the other Bernoulli datasets with different probabilities, but the spread is less pronounced as the entropy increases.
 The story is similar for the quantized Gaussian datasets, with ANS outperforming the other algorithms, especially for lower standard deviations (e.g., $\sigma=3$, [https://magland.github.io/benchcompress/dataset/gaussian-q3](https://magland.github.io/benchcompress/dataset/gaussian-q3)).

 ## Discussion